 FAQ 6.1, Figure 1: Main short-lived climate forcers, their sources, how long they exist in the atmosphere, and their relative contribution to global surface temperature changes between 1750 and 2019 (area of the globe).
 By definition, this contribution depends on the lifetime, the warming/cooling potential (radiative efficiency), and the emissions of each compound in the atmosphere.
 Blue indicates cooling and orange warming.
 Note that, between 1750 and 2019, the cooling contribution from aerosols (blue diamonds and globe) was approximately half the warming contribution from carbon dioxide.

 [END FAQ 6.1, FIGURE 1 HERE]

-What are the links between limiting climate change and improving air quality?
+[END FAQ 6.1 HERE]

+[START FAQ 6.2 HERE]

+What Are the Links Between Limiting Climate Change and Improving Air Quality?

 Climate change and air quality are intimately linked.
 Many of the human activities that produce long-lived greenhouse gases also emit air pollutants, and many of these air pollutants are also ‘short-lived climate forcers’ that affect the climate.
 Therefore, many options for improving air quality may also serve to limit climate change and vice versa.
 However, some options for improving air quality cause additional climate warming, and some actions that address climate change can worsen air quality.